DiffusionLight/DiffusionLight/README.md

 ## Installation

-To setup python environment need to run both conda and pip with following command
+To setup the Python environment, you need to run the following commands in both Conda and pip:

 ```shell
 conda env create -f environment.yml